-- DG of lead center, as a permanent member and one DG of another participating center, on a rotating basis for two-year periods of appointment.
+- DG of the lead center, as a permanent member and one DG of another participating center, on a rotating basis for two-year periods of appointment.
 Both DGs represent all CGIAR centers.

-- One permanent seat for a member representing CIRAD, IRD, INRA and Vitropic.
+- One permanent seat for a member representing CIRAD, IRD, INRA, and Vitropic.
 The designated member appointed for 3 years with possible reappointment for an additional period of up to 3 years, at which time a new representative would be designated.

 - RTB Director as ex-officio